Williams C. Wickham: Early and family life

 Wickham was born in Richmond, Virginia, the son of William Fanning Wickham and Anne Butler (née Carter) Wickham.
-His paternal grandfather John Wickham was a prominent Richmond lawyer and slaveowner who had moved from New York state to Richmond following the American Revolutionary War.
+His paternal grandfather John Wickham was a prominent Richmond lawyer who had moved from New York state to Richmond following the American Revolutionary War.
 His great-grandfather had been an Anglican minister in New York state, so he had relatives there.
 On his mother's side, Wickham descended from the First Families of Virginia, specifically the Nelson and Carter families prominent in the Virginia Colony.

 One of Wickham's maternal great-grandfathers, Gen. Thomas Nelson, Jr., had signed the Declaration of Independence as a Virginia delegate and served as governor of Virginia during the American Revolutionary War.
 Thomas "Scotch Tom" Nelson was one of the founders of Yorktown in the late 17th century.
 Wickham was also descended from Robert "King" Carter (1663–1732), who served as an acting royal governor of Virginia and was one of its wealthiest landowners (and largest slaveowners) in the late 17th and early 18th centuries.
 His mother was a first cousin of Robert E. Lee, whose mother Anne Hill (née Carter) Lee, was born at Shirley Plantation.

 Wickham spent much of his youth at the 3200 acre plantation, Hickory Hill, located about 20 mi north of Richmond and 5 mi east of Ashland in Hanover County.
 Hickory Hill was long an outlying appendage to Shirley Plantation, much of it having come into possession of the Carter family by a deed dated March 2, 1734.

 Wickham received a private education appropriate to his class, then traveled to Charlottesville for further studies.
 He graduated from the University of Virginia.

 He married Lucy Penn Taylor and had several children, including Henry T. Wickam discussed below who followed his father's legal and political career path.